orcwg/cra-hub/faq.md

 The _presumption of conformity_ provided by harmonised standards referenced in the _Official Journal of the European Union_ is why it is expected that most organisations will choose to implement such standards when they exist, to comply with the CRA.

 However, not all harmonised standards are referenced.
 Those that are not referenced are often foundational standards upon which other standards build.
+In general, only the vertical (product-specific) standards are referenced, though sometimes horizontal standards that cover generic requirements may be referenced with restrictions.
 In general, only the vertical (product-specific) standards are referenced, though sometimes horizontal standards that cover generic requirements may be referenced.

 The ORC WG maintains a [list of _harmonised standards_][standards] requested by the European Commission to the ESOs.